Darkxell/PMDMMO/doc/communication.md

 }

 This payload is sent after a client sends a dungeonend request to notify the client that its Player has been updated.

+■ GETMISSIONS

+{"action":"getmissions"

+"missions":["code1","code2", ... ,"codeN"]

+}

+This payload is sent by the server upon client request.
+The session doesn't need to be loged in for the server to send this payload.
+The code returned are the deterministic mission ids.